 The process of Ketosis is the body using fat rather than carbs and sugar for energy.
 To put the body into Ketosis you need to restrict carbs and sugar in your diet.
 This causes the body to burn stored fat for energy.
-A low carb Ketogenic diet allows you to lose weight and successfully manage many health conditions the easiest and most natural way.
+A low carb Ketogenic diet allows you to lose weight and can help manage many health conditions.
+The restriction must be on or below 50g per day.

 Ketosis for Weight Loss

-The majority of the population consume too many carbohydrates every day.
-These carbs give our bodies a quick and easy source of energy but overconsumption leads to expanding waistlines and an increase in ill health.
+Carbohydrates give our bodies a quick and easy source of energy but, for some people, overconsumption can lead to expanding waistlines and ill health.

-Following a low carb Keto diet can help you to lose weight quickly and sustainably.
-By ensuring that you limit your carbohydrate intake to less than 50g per day you will put your body into Ketosis and burn stored fat helping you to drop lbs and shrink your waistline.
+Following a low carb Keto diet may help you to lose weight.
+By ensuring that you limit your carbohydrate intake to less than 50g per day you can put your body into Ketosis and burn stored fat helping you to drop lbs and shrink your waistline.

-Carbohydrate reduction is often recommended for people with type 2 diabetes as carbohydrates are converted to sugar in the body and can cause sugar spikes if consumed in large quantities.
-By reducing carbohydrates and switching to burning body fat for energy you can experience reduced blood sugar levels which can reduce the requirement for insulin.
+Carbohydrate reduction is sometimes recommended for people with type 2 diabetes as carbohydrates are converted to sugar in the body and can cause sugar spikes if consumed in large quantities.
+You can read more on the Royal College of GPs website.

-Whilst following the Ketogenic diet we would recommend that you visit your GP or specialist regularly to ensure that your medication is correct.
-The Ketogenic diet can also aid weight loss which is beneficial for any diabetic.
+Whilst following the low carb Ketogenic diet we would recommend that you visit your GP or specialist regularly to ensure that your medication is correct.

 Ketosis for Sports

 Many athletes adopt a Ketogenic lifestyle to aid with training.
 The Natural Ketosis Plan can act as a base diet which you can supplement with some additional foods as required.
-If you are aiming to reach specific macros each day you can use our handy spreadsheet with full nutritional breakdown to understand daily energy consumption and additional foods which you may need to add.
+If you are aiming to reach specific macros each day you can contact us for advice on additional foods which you may need to add.

 Ketosis for the Management of Illness